 Poverty situations in developing nations have reduced their capacity to produce food, as most farmers cannot afford seed and fertilizers.
 They use poor farming methods that cannot yield enough, even substantial use.
 The rising costs of cooking oil and other basic commodities have made it impossible for the majority poor to afford food even where it is available (Kamdor, 2007).
 Investments in agricultural research and development are very low in developing nations.
 Farmers in developing nations have continued to use outdated farming practices, low yielding seeds and poor agricultural infrastructure which limit their production capacity (ACC, 2008).
 Recent global financial crises have led to increase in food prices and reduced investments in agriculture by individuals and governments in developed nations resulting in reduced food production.

 Food shortage is a serious problem facing the world and is prevalent in sub-Saharan Africa.
 The scarcity of food is caused by economic, environmental and social factors such as crop failure, overpopulation and poor government policies are the main cause of food scarcity in most countries.
 Environmental factors determine the kind of crops to be produced in a given place, economic factors determine the buying and production capacity and socio-political factors determine distribution of food to the masses.
-Food shortage has far reaching long and short term negative impacts which include starvation, malnutrition, increased mortality and political unrest.
-There is a need to collectively address the issue of food insecurity using both emergency and long term measures.
+Food shortage has far-reaching long and short-term negative impacts which include starvation, malnutrition, increased mortality and political unrest.
+There is a need to collectively address the issue of food insecurity using both emergency and long-term measures.
 This article discusses the concept of food shortage in the world, highlighting the causes, effects and possible solutions (UNU, 1998).

 The rate of population increase is higher than increase in food production.
 The world is consuming more than it is producing, leading to decline in food stock and storage level and increased food prices due to soaring demand amidst low supply (ACC, 2008).
 Increased population has led to clearing of agricultural land for human settlement reducing agricultural production (Kamdor, 2007).
 Overcrowding of population in a given place results in urbanization of previously rich agricultural fields.
 Destruction of forests for human settlement, particularly tropical rain forest has led to climatic changes, such as prolonged droughts and desertification.
 Population increase means more pollution as people use more fuel in cars, industry, and domestic cooking.
 The resultant effect is increased air and water pollution which affect the climate and food production.